Why you should do Dzukou Valley trek ?

 The Dzukou valley trek is an easy to moderately difficult trek which is suitable for any healthy person.
-It is one of the finest valleys and an iconic natural tourist site in Northeast India.
+It is one of the finest valleys and an iconic natural tourist area in Northeast India.
 Although the best season to visit is from October to May, even the monsoon season, which is from June to September, is great for visiting .
-Around that time, you may expect to see colorful and fresh seasonal flowers like the Dzukou lily, which is indigenous to Ngaland, aconitum, euphorbia, and multi-colored rhododendrons blooming all over the valley.
+Around that time, you may expect to see colourful and fresh seasonal flowers like Dzukou lily, which is indigenous to Nagaland, aconitum, euphorbia, and multi-colored rhododendrons blooming all over the valley.
 Fauna including the Asian golden cat, the Hoolock Gibbon, the Dzuko Valley horned toad (Megophrys dzukou), several other species of animals like the clouded leopard, the Asiatic black bear, the capped langur are found.

 There are two ways to get to Dzukou Valley.
 The route through Zakhama Village is shorter, steeper, and more challenging, and is normally preferred by experienced hikers.
 Viswema Village is the lengthier route, which has relatively easier ascents and descents.